nemo83/adamatic-www/README.md

 Thus we implemented a fixed Hosky mode to support the upper case scenario and a generic mode to support other use cases.

 ### Todo's
-- [ ] Finish hardcoded Hosky values
+- [ ] Fix tour as fields have been moved around
-- [ ] Clean up code and add comments
+- [ ] Fix deleting content of row
 - [ ] Add documentations including a more complet Readme

 ## How to run